 - Based on an objective set of standards, the review committee recommends a decrease in a family’s tuition based on the amount of financial aid available for the school year.

-- Financial assistance funds will be allotted on a monthly basis.
-If the student withdraws from school during the year, all unused portions of their financial aid revert back to the Financial Assistance fund.
+- Financial aid will be allotted on a monthly basis.
+If the student withdraws from school during the year, all unused portions of their financial aid revert back to the Financial Aid Fund.

-- Financial assistance awards will be communicated, in writing, from St. Joseph School to the applicant.
+- Financial aid awards will be communicated, in writing, from St. Joseph School to the applicant.

 - Families are requested to notify St. Joseph School by the stated deadline for their financial aid award acceptance or rejection of the award and/or the consequential withdrawal of their student for lack of a grant award.